-Stellaluna is our anchor fiction text we use during our bat unit.
+Stellaluna is the anchor fiction text we use during our bat unit.
 We dive deep into this book and look closely at vocabulary and story structure.
-We also practice sequencing events in the story.
+We also practiced sequencing events in the story.
 You can read more about our Stellaluna Interactive Read-aloud here.

 What are some of your favorite bat books that you like to read with your students?

 Bats eat a lot of mosquitos each night.
 In order to demonstrate the amount that they eat, we have a batty breakfast day!
-Batty breakfast is a great activity to give students a visual as to how many mosquitoes a brown bat may eat in a hour.
+Batty breakfast is a great activity to give students a visual as to how many mosquitoes a brown bat may eat in an hour.
 Do you know how many?
 Some scientists say up to 600 mosquitoes an hour.
 That is a lot!
 We break our students into six groups.
 Each group is given a paper plate and a paper with 100 mosquitoes on it.
-As a group, they need to work together to cut apart their mosquitoes and glue them onto the plate.
+They need to work together as a group to cut apart their mosquitoes and glue them onto the plate.
 When each group is done, we have six plates with 100 mosquitoes on each plate.
 What a great math lesson!